Lepidoptera: Parasitism

 Only 42 species of parasitoid lepidopterans are known (1 Pyralidae; 40 Epipyropidae).
 The larvae of the greater and lesser wax moths feed on the honeycomb inside bee nests and may become pests; they are also found in bumblebee and wasp nests, albeit to a lesser extent.
-In northern Europe, the wax moth is regarded as the most serious parasitoid of the bumblebee, and is found only in bumblebee nests.
+In northern Europe, the wax moth is regarded as the most serious parasitoid of the bumblebee and is found only in bumblebee nests.
 In some areas in southern England, as much as 80% of nests can be destroyed.
 Other parasitic larvae are known to prey upon cicadas and leaf hoppers.

 In reverse, moths and butterflies may be subject to parasitic wasps and flies, which may lay eggs on the caterpillars, which hatch and feed inside its body, resulting in death.
 Although, in a form of parasitism called idiobiont, the adult paralyzes the host, so as not to kill it but for it to live as long as possible, for the parasitic larvae to benefit the most.
 In another form of parasitism, koinobiont, the species live off their hosts while inside (endoparasitic).
-These parasites live inside the host caterpillar throughout its life cycle, or may affect it later on as an adult.
+These parasites live inside the host caterpillar throughout its life cycle or may affect it later on as an adult.
 In other orders, koinobionts include flies, a majority of coleopteran, and many hymenopteran parasitoids.
-Some species may be subject to a variety of parasites, such as the gypsy moth (Lymantaria dispar), which is attacked by a series of 13 species, in six different taxa throughout its life cycle.
+Some species may be subject to a variety of parasites, such as the spongy moth (Lymantaria dispar), which is attacked by a series of 13 species, in six different taxa throughout its life cycle.

 In response to a parasitoid egg or larva in the caterpillar's body, the plasmatocytes, or simply the host's cells can form a multilayered capsule that eventually causes the endoparasite to asphyxiate.
 The process, called encapsulation, is one of the caterpillar's only means of defense against parasitoids.